-This Privacy Statement sets out what data ITOPF collects, what we collect it for, how we share data and your rights in relation to your personal data.
+This Privacy Statement sets out what personal information ITOPF collects, what we collect it for, how we share it and your rights in relation to your personal information in accordance with the UK General Data Protection Regulation, the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations 2003 (Data Protection Legislation).

 ITOPF Limited (company no. 9448631)